OctopusDeploy/docs/docs/deployment-examples/windows-services.md

 | Manual | Default | n/a | n/a | Stopped |
 | Unchanged | Default | n/a | n/a | Stopped |

-## Setting Advanced Configuration Options {#WindowsServices-Settingadvancedconfigurationoptions}
+## Setting advanced configuration options {#WindowsServices-Settingadvancedconfigurationoptions}

 Windows Services support some advanced settings not exposed by this feature.
 You can customize your Windows Service by including a `PostDeploy.ps1` [custom script](/docs/deployment-examples/custom-scripts/index.md).